GluuFederation/world-tour/README.md

 In each city, we plan to:

-- Host meetup
+- Offer free & paid training sessions
-- Host training session (1-3 days total)
+- Host meetups to build the local community
-- Record podcast with local entrepreneur(s)/founder(s) building a business around open source software
+- Record podcasts with local entrepreneurs and founders building businesses around open source software

 ## Itinerary